Before you get started, this is not a prank or a joke, this is as serious as it gets.

 One forgets sometimes what others go through if you life cruises along without many issues but things can change so fast.

-I'll, do this in the time frame that is has happened and as I write, the story will continue
+I'll, do this in the time frame that is as it's happening, and as I write, hopefully, the story will continue.

 This had become more of a diary and now that I know more about what I actually have I will be able to explain the treatments.
 The newest entries will be at the bottom of the page.

-It started last Thursday Feb 8, 2018 Kelley woke up for work at 8 AM with severe stomach cramps.
+It started Thursday Feb 8, 2018 Kelley woke up for work at 8 AM with severe stomach cramps.
 Figuring it was gas, or something we ate.
 He elected to call into work.
 He slept most of the day and didn't have any appetite.
-The next morning (Friday) he woke up with the same issues.
-About 1 PM we called the Tomah VA, who recommended that we get to a local hospital immediately.
+The next morning (Friday) he woke up with the same issues, but was vomiting, which he never does.
+About 1 PM we called the Tomah, Wisconsin, VA, who recommended that we get to a local hospital immediately.

 The Doctor was not with the VA and after doing several tests Including a CT Scan concluded that is was colon cancer.